St.Thomas School, Thiruvananthapuram

-The school has a vast school bus system which spans over the entire city with more than 33 bus routes.
-The school is also known as STRS which is an abbreviated form for St.Thomas Residential School.
+The school has a vast school bus system which spans over the entire city with more than 45 bus routes.

 History

 The school was established by the Mar Thoma Church Educational Society (MTCES) of the Malankara Marthoma Syrian Church on 6 June 1966.
+The Society also runs an Engineering College (St.Thomas Institute for Science and Technology) and a CBSE School (St.Thomas Public School) at its Kazhakkoottam campus and a Preschool (STPrS) at Kumarapuram.
 The first principal of the school was Rev. P.K.
 Koshy, who served as Principal from 1966 to 1968.